Appellate Law (civil) / appellate law (criminal)

 The Department of Legal Specialization is not affiliated with any commercial preparation class and derives no financial benefit from any educational provider.
 The department provides this information solely for your convenience.

-If you have a physical, learning or mental disability, you may file a petition for testing accommodations when taking the legal specialist examination.
+If you have a physical, learning or mental disability, you may file a petition for testing accommodations when taking the Legal Specialist Examination.
+Though registration is not yet open for the Oct.
+24, 2017 Legal Specialist Examination, you are encouraged to apply early.
+The deadline for filing petitions is Oct.
+1, 2017.

 What happens after the examination and what can you complete before the examination?